 - Bohnenkraut (summer savoury): A staple in any German bean dish.
 Summer savoury is a sweeter alternative to its winter counterpart and can be used as an alternative to sage.

 - Cacao powder: Basically, chocolate in its purest form.
 The powder is the raw version of cocoa that can be added as a dusting on top of your desserts.
 You can also make homemade hot cocoa.

 - Cajun seasoning: A blend of paprika, cayenne pepper, garlic powder and more, this mix makes for a spicy but delicious earthy taste.

 - Caraway seeds: With a distinctive anise flavour, add a subtle liquorice hint to any dish.
 Can also be ground but beware, this makes the seeds A LOT more potent.

-- Cardamom pods: As a fun mix of piney, fruity, and even menthol-like flavour, this spindle-shaped spice is used in both savoury and sweet dishes.
+- Cardamom pods: Has a fun mix of piney, fruity, and even menthol-like flavour.
+This spindle-shaped spice is used in both savoury and sweet dishes.

 - Cayenne pepper: A moderately hot type of chilli pepper perfect for adding heat, they are a staple in Mexican and Southwestern American cuisine.

 - Chilli flakes: A condiment made up of whole peppers — and that means everything — this spice will add some serious heat to your dish.